fluidblue/passdeposit/INSTALL.md

 # PassDeposit Installation

-Please read carefully through both this document and Readme.md
+Please read carefully through both this document and the [readme](README.md#passdeposit)

 ## Do you need to install PassDeposit yourself?